mmusielak/hmdb/README.md

 Run `npm start` to invoke `index.mjs`.

 Before you do, you should check `index.mjs` and make you unlocked scripts you want to run.

+## Benchmark

+SQL creation takes ~ 10 minutes (6 minutes import and 4 minutes to create indexes and vacuum).
+Queries take ~ 3 minutes.
+LIKE is significantly slower right now.